cloud-ca/api-docs/source/includes/administration/_environments.md

 Delete a specific environment.
 You will need a [role](#roles) with the `Delete an existing environment	` permission to execute this operation.

 <aside class="warning">
-  Be careful: This will destroy all the resources in your environment.
+  <strong>Be careful:</strong> This will destroy all the resources in your environment.
 </aside>